sphinx-doc/sphinx/Doc-3k/howto/advocacy.rst

 being considered another one of Python's advantages.
 Most questions posted to the comp.lang.python newsgroup are quickly answered by someone.

-Should you need to dig into the source code, you'll find it's clear and well- organized, so it's not very difficult to write extensions and track down bugs yourself.
+Should you need to dig into the source code, you'll find it's clear and well-organized, so it's not very difficult to write extensions and track down bugs yourself.
 If you'd prefer to pay for support, there are companies and individuals who offer commercial support for Python.

 **Who uses Python for serious work?**